POR

 What happens when POR drops below its 200-week moving average?

 POR has crossed below its 200-week moving average 15 times in our data.
-The average one-year return after these crossings was -0.2%, meaning the dips were not reliable buying signals for this particular stock.
+On average, buying at that moment produced a one-year return of +1.9%.
+These dips have historically been decent entry points.
 These episodes lasted 18 weeks on average.

 Is POR a good value right now?